 5. MINOR RELEASE FORMS:

-E-Waivers for minor release forms are now done online during pre-registration to save time at the track.
+E-Waivers for minor release forms are now done online during pre-registration to save time at the track and is encouraged for all riders.
 Yearly “ALL EVENT” minor release forms are still available for those who do not pre-register online.
 Please send your request to Tami@OldSchoolScramblesRacing.com along with your full name, your minor child’s full name and your contact phone number and she’ll be happy to assist you.

 6. SCORING FEE: All riders are required to pay a $10 “Scoring Fee” in addition to any race entry fee(s) per round.
 Benefits of this additional scoring fee are listed under "Live Scoring" below.